careecodes/Engineering-Manager-Interview-Kit/README.md

 2. What size teams have you led?
 3. Have you ever hired before?
 4. Have you ever had to fire anyone?
 Lay anyone off?
+5. Describe your approach to delegation.
+6. Tell me about a time that delegation didn't work out the way that you expected.
+7. Tell me about a tough decision you've had to make in the last 6 months.
+Was it the right decision?
+How do you know?
+What made it tough?
+8. Tell me about something you are currently learning.
+9. What project in your career are you most proud of and why?

 ## Hiring
 1. Have you ever hired before?
 How many?